Global-Witness/augmenta/README.md

 augmenta config.yaml
 ```

-It might be a few seconds before you see any output, but once it does, you will see a progress bar.
+It might be a few seconds before you see a progress bar.

 By default, Augmenta will save your progress so that you can resume if the process gets interrupted at any point.
 You can find options for working with the cache [here](docs/cache.md).

 Start with a subset of your data (5-10 rows) to test your configuration and that you are happy with the results.
 [Adjust your prompt often](docs/prompt.md).
-You can then rerun Augmenta on the full dataset.
+You can then run Augmenta on the full dataset.

 #### Monitoring